-A recipient of the Terrell Bell Award for Outstanding School Leadership, Jenny is active in the Delware Academy of School Principals (DASP) and the Delaware Association of School Administrators (DASA) where she is currently President-Elect, advocating for all students, teachers, and principals across the state.
+A recipient of the Terrell Bell Award for Outstanding School Leadership, Jenny is active in the Delware Academy of School Principals (DASP) and the Delaware Association of School Administrators (DASA) where she is currently President, advocating for all students, teachers, and principals across the state.

 Jenny enjoys volunteering at her church and for the Phelan-McDermid Syndrome Foundation.
 Working collaboratively with community groups is another of her passions—particularly her work on behalf of the Minority Community Liaison Committee.